awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 You can use Microsoft Windows Authentication to authenticate users when they connect to your Amazon RDS for Microsoft SQL Server DB instance\.
 The DB instance works with AWS Directory Service for Microsoft Active Directory, also called AWS Managed Microsoft AD, to enable Windows Authentication\.
 When users authenticate with a SQL Server DB instance joined to the trusting domain, authentication requests are forwarded to the domain directory that you create with AWS Directory Service\.

+## Region and version availability<a name="USER_SQLServerWinAuth.RegionVersionAvailability"></a>

 Amazon RDS supports Windows Authentication for SQL Server in all AWS Regions\.
 RDS supports using only AWS Managed Microsoft AD for Windows Authentication\.
 RDS doesn't support using AD Connector\.
 For more information, see the following:
 + [Application compatibility policy for AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_app_compatibility.html)
 + [Application compatibility policy for AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_app_compatibility.html)

+For more information on version and Region availability of RDS for SQL Server with Kerberos authentication, see [Kerberos authentication](Concepts.RDSFeaturesRegionsDBEngines.grids.md#Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication)\.

+## Overview of setting up Windows authentication<a name="USER_SQLServerWinAuth.overview"></a>

+ To set up Windows authentication, complete the following general steps, described in more detail later:

 Amazon RDS uses mixed mode for Windows Authentication\.
 This approach means that the *master user* \(the name and password used to create your SQL Server DB instance\) uses SQL Authentication\.
 Because the master user account is a privileged credential, you should restrict access to this account\.